JeddSJr/TimeLock/README.md

 # TimeLock
- A simple java program that makes files unusable for a given time.
+ Source code of a simple java program that makes files unusable for a given time.